 Are you ready to begin Christmas planning yet?
-If so, I want to tell you about a couple of great resources you can use (one of which is free!) to make the process both fun and less overwhelming.
+If so, I want to tell you about a great free resource you can use to make the process both fun and less overwhelming.

 If you're not ready to begin Christmas preparations yet, and instead think I'm completely off my rocker to even be suggesting the idea, I'd love to convince you that no, I'm not quite as crazy as you first thought!